From 1 July 2017, the off-the-plan concession changed to become the principal place of residence off-the-plan concession.

 This concession is limited to buyers purchasing an off-the-plan property to occupy as their home (principal place of residence) with a dutiable value under the threshold.

-Here are the answers to some frequently asked questions about this concession.
+Answers to frequently asked questions about this concession

 This concession applies to land and building purchases or refurbishments of an existing building.
 It can reduce the dutiable value of the property being transferred.